 TEXT2: DB "SECURITY SYSTEM",0

 CHKMSG: DB "CHECKING PASSWORD",0

 The program is written in assembly language.
 The important aspects and subroutines of the program are explained below.

 Note:- There are two delay routines written in the program.
-DELAY1 – is used as a delay for outputting messages on LCD module properly.
-After sending a message/data to LCD module, DELAY1 is called so that the message stays on LCD screen for the stipulated delay time.
+DELAY1 – is used as a delay for outputting messages on the LCD module properly.
+After sending a message/data to the LCD module, DELAY1 is called so that the message stays on the LCD screen for the stipulated delay time.
 DELAY2 (is a 2.5 seconds delay) is used to provide the necessary debouncing effect for the keypad.
-(A push button switch or any kind of mechanical switch has bouncing effect.
-This effect has to be nullified either with a capacitor or with some tweaks inside software – for example – a 1 or 2 seconds delay after a key press is scanned)
+(A push-button switch or any kind of mechanical switch has a bouncing effect.
+This effect has to be nullified either with a capacitor or with some tweaks inside the software – for example – a 1 or 2 seconds delay after a key press is scanned)

-So that’s all about the Password based Security System using 8051.
-We hope you have understood the circuit, its working and the program really well.
-If you have any doubts, please ask in comments section.
+So that’s all about the Password-based Security System using 8051.
+We hope you have understood the circuit, it’s working, and the program really well.
+If you have any doubts, please ask in the comments section.
 If you would like to learn more interesting and similar projects like this electronic password lock, take a look at the following security system/lock projects.

-Digital Code Lock -Advanced -using Arduino – is a very interesting and advanced version of Digital Code Lock projects built using keypad and arduino.
-The most interesting part of this project is “User Defined Password” option where the user can set a password himself at the time of installation of system.
+Digital Code Lock -Advanced -using Arduino – is a very interesting and advanced version of Digital Code Lock projects built using a keypad and Arduino.
+The most interesting part of this project is the “User Defined Password” option where the user can set a password himself at the time of installation of the system.
 This SET password at installation can be later changed/edited by pressing the “Edit Password” key.